NSO-developer/nso-gitbook/administration/installation-and-deployment/containerized-nso.md

 Follow the steps below to run the images using Docker Compose:

-1. Start the Development container.
-This starts the services in the Compose file with the profile `dev`.
+1. Start the Build container.
+This starts the services in the Compose file with the profile `build`.

     ```bash
-    docker compose --profile dev up -d
+    docker compose --profile build up -d
     ```
-2. Copy the packages from the `netsim-sshkey` example and compile them in the NSO Development container.
+2. Copy the packages from the `netsim-sshkey` example and compile them in the NSO Build container.
 The easiest way to do this is by using the `docker exec` command, which gives more control over what to build and the order of it.
 You can also do this with a script to make it easier and less verbose.
 Normally you populate the package directory from the host.
 Here, we use the packages from an example.

     ```bash
     docker exec -it build-nso-pkgs sh -c 'cp -r ${NCS_DIR}/examples.ncs/development-guide \